rwxrob/zet/20210913155012/README.md

 omitted: creating your own operators with niladic functions, something you could do if you didn't use Helm at all and just wrote your installer in Go directly.
 Imagine if Helm tried to allow template expansion.
-We would have chart creators build wildly complicated Go templates, they would even create their own binary extensions in Go (probably called "Helm plugins," I'll predict) or some sort of Go compilation during Helm deployment (God forbid).
+We would have chart creators building wildly complicated Go templates, they would even create their own binary extensions in Go (probably called "Helm plugins," I'll predict) or some sort of Go compilation during Helm deployment (God forbid).
 Which leaves me wondering ...